Improvement of Customer Satisfaction

 Toshiba IT-Services Corporation is introducing a service using remote support system for their information equipment maintenance service.

 We use smart glasses in maintenance services to share videos and audio between technical supporters and field engineers, and capable to provide services that meet our customers' needs.
 They allow us to provide detailed and attentive support and also contribute to early detect the cause of any trouble and facilitate quick recovery.
 We will explore the possible application of smart glasses in various operations and work to improve service quality.

 Initiatives for Handling Inquiries from Customers

-We have a Contact Center Improvement Working Group, which is aimed at improving the quality of response at Toshiba Group call centers in Japan.
-This working group conducts surveys to identify issues with the contact center, provides training to phone operators and checks the quality of operations at the contact center.
+We have a Call Center Improvement Working Group, which is aimed at improving the quality of response at Toshiba Group call centers in Japan.
+This working group conducts surveys to identify issues with the Call center, checks the quality of operations at the Call center.

 Improvement of Customer Satisfaction (CS) Mind of Employees

 Customer Satisfaction Improvement Month